douglasawebster/traffic-control/final-project/draft-report.md

 Acoustic array sensors are formed by a set of microphones that are used to detect an increase in sound energy produced by an approaching vehicle.
 These sensors are used to calculate traffic volume, vehicle occupancy, and average speed of vehicles.

 Given this information I have chosen to use radar and infrared sensors.
 Together these sensor are capable of meeting all of the required capabilities, speed detection, vehicle density, lane detection, and vehicle classification.
 The radar sensors will be used for tracking vehicle speed and determining the number of vehicles in each lane.
-The appeal of radar sensors is the ability to easily install these sensors along with support for multiple detection zones and the ability operate at day or night.
+The appeal of radar sensors is the ability to easily install these sensors along with support for multiple detection zones and the ability operate to at day or night.
 To fulfill the remaining data collection requirements active infrared sensors will be used because they can measure flow volume and classify vehicles.
 Below are diagrams showing the data the streetlight sensors will be collecting.
 The first two diagrams show the radar sensors detecting vehicle speed and vehicle lane information.
 The remaining two diagrams show the infrared sensors collecting vehicle density and vehicle classification information.

 <img src="img/vehicle-speed.png" width="425"/> <img src="img/vehicle-lane.png" width="425"/>